lupyuen/lupyuen.github.io/src/pinecone.md

 PineCone is a bare board with no sensors and actuators, so we need to wire up additional components to test the firmware.
 (I'll probably use [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate) to test my BL602 port of Mynewt + Rust)

-_(FYI: SiFive's [Doctor Who HiFive Inventor](https://www.hifiveinventor.com/user-guide/overview) is an educational RISC-V board with onboard sensors and LED display)_
+_(FYI: SiFive's [Doctor Who HiFive Inventor](https://www.hifiveinventor.com/user-guide/overview) is an educational RISC-V board with onboard sensors and LED display.
+Would be great if Pine64 could add sensors and a display to BL602 for easier testing!)_

 # What's Next